Debas-31/dbus-first-capstone/README.md

 - Open terminal
 - Clone this project by the command `git clone https://github.com/Debas-31/dbus-first-capstone`
 - `cd repository_name` folder
-- Open `index.html` in your local browser or using Live Server in Visual Studio Code.

 ###

 👤 **Debas Gebreslasie**